 6. VPN Error Code 691

 Error Description: Some of the common VPN errors have solutions that even you can implement.
-Error code 691 is one of such solvable common VPN errors.
-The error occurs when the remote connection was denied because the user name and password combination you provided is not recognized, or the selected authentication protocol is not permitted on the remote access server.
+VPN error code 691 is one of such solvable common VPN errors.
+The error occurred when the remote connection was denied because the user name and password combination you provided is not recognized, or the selected authentication protocol is not permitted on the remote access server.

 Possible Cause: This error is given when the authentication phase erred out because of wrong credentials being passed.

-- Make sure correct username and password is typed.
+Make sure correct username and password are typed.

 7. VPN Error Code 0x800704C9